-Why use a yellow colour extract?
+Why use a yellow color extract?

 Popular applications that are expected to be yellow are ones that traditionally use eggs or butter.
 Sometimes these ingredients have been reduced or replaced to make a product vegan, such as in margarine, batters, cakes, or ice cream.
 The yellow hue provides a message of quality, luxury, and indulgence to the consumer.
-Similarly, in curry and chicken soups, cheese sauces, pickles and many others, the naturally sourced colour allows a match between visual appearance and taste.
+Similarly, in curry and chicken soups, cheese sauces, pickles and many others, the naturally sourced color allows a match between visual appearance and taste.

-Where do natural colour extracts come from?
+Where do natural color extracts come from?

-Natural sources for yellow to orange colour extracts include safflower, turmeric, carrot, yellow paprika, and annatto.
+Natural sources for yellow to orange color extracts include safflower, turmeric, carrot, yellow paprika, and annatto.
 These sources may be subject to geographical restrictions and are also dependent on agricultural factors.
 Each source can be used alone or in partnership with one another to provide a range of different hues: from zingy citrus with a slight green note using safflower and turmeric, to deep golden egg yellow using carrot and paprika.

 Factors to Consider